bradleybauer/mtgslop/README.md

 # MTG Slop

-MTG Slop is a fast, local-first web app to organize Magic: The Gathering cards on an infinite, zoomable canvas.
+MTG Slop is a fast, local-first web app to organize Magic: The Gathering cards on an large, zoomable canvas.
 Drag cards around, group them, search, and import/export decklists — all rendered with buttery-smooth WebGL via PixiJS.

 Tech: TypeScript + Vite + PixiJS.
 Runs entirely in your browser; no server required.